OpenLLM-France/Lucie-Training/chronicles/training/parallelism.md

 ## Global Batch Size Options:
 The micro batch size depends on the parallelization strategy as some strategies are more memory-intensive than others, and therefore we can set a large micro-batch size for some and not for others.
 In general, we tested the maximum Micro Batch Size (MBS) that does not cause OOM and respects the rule of divisibility: `GBS % (MBS * nGPUs / TT / TP) == 0`.

+## Comparisons for different parallism strategies

+The following figure gives the throughput (Tokens per second) for each parallism strategy on different number of GPUs and for different batch sizes.

 | nGPUs   | TP=1, PP=1 |        | TP=2, PP=1 |        | TP=1, PP=2 |        | TP=2, PP=2 |        |